OPA Mission Statement

 For membership information, visit our Membership page.

-- The student contest culminates in a reading by the winners and a reception for the young poets and their guests
+- The student contest culminates in a student awards ceremony which includes readings by the winners and a reception for the young poets and their guests

-- The adult contests always include a category just for New Poets (those poets who have never before received a monetary award for their poetry)
+- The adult contests include monetary prizes for placed winners, and a copy of Verseweavers which contains the winning poets’ poems (published the year following the spring/fall contests).
+The contests always include a category just for New Poets (those poets who have never before received a monetary award for their poetry)

-- Conferences are open to OPA members and non-members; registration is cheaper for members
+- Conferences are open to OPA members and non-members; registration is discounted for members

-- Workshop leaders at OPA conferences include visiting and local poets
+- Session leaders at OPA conferences include visiting and local poets

-- Conferences always include plenty of open mic readings as well as readings by OPA contest winners
+- Conferences include readings by OPA contest winners and an open mic or two

 - OPA supports regional units which host a variety of activities